dmarcos/promise/README.md

 1. Go to your terminal
 2. `git clone https://github.com/dmarcos/promise.git`
+3. cd promise
-3. Grab the file promise.js.
+4. Grab the file promise.js.
 No dependencies.

-EXAMPLES HERE
+EXAMPLES HEREg

 TEST IT
 -------